karintomania/php-stream-example/doc.md

 $stream = $response->getBody();
 ```

-If you run the code above, you will have the response as a stream, more specifically as a StreamInterface.
-StreamInterface is defined by PSR-7 as an interface for data streams.
+If you run the code above, you will have the response as a stream, more specifically as a `StreamInterface`. `StreamInterface` is defined by PSR-7 as an interface for data streams.
 If you want to know more about this interface, see the link below for details:
 [StreamInterface Documentation](https://github.com/php-fig/http-message/blob/master/src/StreamInterface.php)

 One of the important methods of "StreamInterface" is the `read(int $length)` method, which allows you to retrieve content of the specified length.
 We will see how to handle the JSON stream line by line using this method in the next section.